JinLeeGG/Python_CodingTest/README.md

 - Queue: FIFO data structure basics.
 - Deque: Double-ended queue operations.
 - List: Array-based operations and manipulations.
-- Tree: Hierarchical data structure concepts (to be added).
+- Tree: Hierarchical data structure concepts.
-- Graph: Graph theory and traversal basics (to be added).
+- Graph: Graph theory and traversal basics.

 ## Contributing
 This is a private repository for personal use.
 No external contributions are accepted at this time.